karankumar-07/Machine-Learning/README.md

 # Machine-Learning
-This repo contains the code and the dataset for machine learning algorithms.
+This repository contains the code and the dataset for machine learning algorithms.